muzammilar/Resources-Algorithms-and-Data-Structures/interviews/leetcode/Readme.md

 Please add a main function to run the code.
 The main function should be commented out by default.

-Python solution must be under a class Solution.
+Python solution must be under a class Solution and type hinting must be used along with a main function.

 Golang solution should not have a Solution struct.

 Please print the problem statement, the approach, time complexity and space complexity as raw markdown code.
 -->